 Often companies fail to look beneath the surface, hoping that a simple review of their security will solve the problem.
 Unfortunately this leaves many already vulnerable businesses open to more attacks.
 To avoid further downtime and disruption, it is important to conduct a cyber threat assessment and investigation.
 This will help identify how the malware entered the network, what devices it has affected and where your gaps in protection are.
 If you are unprepared, you may not be able to meet the GDPR mandate of reporting a breach within 72 hours.

 How can Equilibrium help?

-Here at Equilibrium we are a Cyber Essentials Accreditation body, CREST certified penetration testers and Cisco Premier Partners with an Advanced Security Accreditation.
+Here at Equilibrium we are a Cyber Essentials Certification body, CREST certified penetration testers and Cisco Premier Partners with an Advanced Security Accreditation.
 As credible and highly qualified security experts, we are very well placed to offer both post-breach support and step by step guidance on how to build a stringent incident response plan.